 The primary goal of field technicians is to manage mosquito populations so they do not pose a significant health risk to the public.
-To achieve this, field staff conducts year round inspections of various types of immature and adult mosquito breeding sources.
+To achieve this, field staff conduct year round inspections of various types of immature and adult mosquito breeding sources.
 When breeding sources are found, the technicians will apply a larvicide or mosquitofish to take care of the problem.
 When WNV activity or high abundance numbers are detected in any given area, technicians conduct ground treatments with truck mounted foggers and back packs in order to quickly reduce adult mosquito populations.
 When WNV activity is spread over large urban areas, aerial applications may also be conducted in order to protect public health.
-Aerial spraying over known agricultural sources that produce mosquitoes are also performed in order to reduce nuisance mosquitoes.
+Aerial spraying over known agricultural sources that produce mosquitoes are also performed in order to reduce nuisance mosquitoes and/or respond to WNV activity.